-Despite its reputation as the most expensive city in the world, I’ve travelled to Singapore many times and I’m happy to say that I did enjoy the country without going home broke.
-Believe it or not, it is definitely possible to enjoy Singapore on a budget.
+Despite its reputation as the most expensive city in the world, I have done lots of travel to Singapore and I'm happy to say that I did enjoy the country without going home broke.
+Believe it or not, it is definitely possible to travel Singapore on a budget.

 It's unfortunate to know that a lot of the budget travellers I know who have ventured to Southeast Asia tend to avoid Singapore thinking that it's just out of their travel budget.
 Based on my experience, there are so many ways on how to see the wonders of the city without breaking the bank.
 So here's how I spent five days on my recent trip to Singapore with only $300 in my pocket.

 There are plenty of budget airlines flying to Singapore every single day.
 If you're coming from any of the nearby Asian cities such as Bangkok, you can take advantage of the cheap fares from Air Asia.
 In fact, I've only paid less than $50 for my ticket to Singapore coming from Bangkok.
 If you're coming from Kuala Lumpur, you can travel by bus for only $20 and this should take 8 to 9 hours.

 Take note however that most of the budget flights tend to arrive after midnight at the Changi airport and you may not be able to catch the last train.
 Thus, you have to arrange your transportation in advance or consider sleeping at the airport since you're travelling to Singapore on a budget.
 Singapore's airport has been hailed as the best airport in the world so spending a night there shouldn't be a problem.